gomorpheus/morpheus-docs/release_notes/current.rst

             - OpenSSL has been upgraded to 1.1.1t (CVE-2022-4450)
 :ServiceNow: - ServiceNow integrations now support OAuth 2.0 in addition to simple username and password authentication
 :Settings: - A stats retainment setting has been added to global settings (|AdmSet|) to extend the monitoring statistics available (such as on Instance detail pages) if desired
-:Workflows: - Tasks may now be selected more than once in an Operational Workflow and more than once in the same phase of Provisioning Workflows :superscript:`5.4.15`
+:Workflows: - Workflows may be added to Nested Workflow-type Tasks allowing Workflows to be nested inside other Workflows.
+This greatly simplifies the process of making Workflows which only have slight differences or which contain common pieces :superscript:`5.4.15`
              - There are a number of places in the UI where Workflows are selected.
 These have been converted from dropdown menus to typeahead fields
-             - Workflows may now be nested.
-That is, when building a Workflow, other Workflows may be selected rather than just Tasks.
-This greatly simplifies the process of making Workflows which only have slight differences or which contain common pieces
              - Workflows which fail can now be retried from immediately after the last successful Task.
-When a problem occurs with a long-running Workflow, it can now be corrected and the Workflow can be resumed from the fail point
+When a problem occurs with a long-running Workflow, it can now be corrected and the Workflow can be resumed from the fail point.
+Tasks can also be retried within some parts of an Instance provisioning history as well

 Fixes